GLIMS-RGI/rgi_user_guide/docs/regions/rgi19.md

 - 19-17: Pine Island Bay
 - 19-24: W Queen Maud Land 7K

 Several wrongly mapped icebergs and other bodies were removed.
-Some larger ice bodies were manually divided into sub-basins, especially in sub-regions 19-15 and 19-16.
+Some larger ice caps were manually divided into individual glaciers, especially in subregions 19-15 and 19-16.
 Altogether, area changes are small (+0.1%) but the quality of the inventory has considerably improved.

-An important discussion about RGI outlines in region 19 has originated from two recent publications: {cite:t}`Millan2022` and {cite:t}`Hock2023`, opening the question whether certain outlines in RGI belong to the ice sheet or the glacier category.
+An important discussion about RGI outlines in region 19 has been triggered by two recent publications: {cite:t}`Millan2022` and {cite:t}`Hock2023`, raising the question whether certain outlines in RGI belong to the ice sheet or the glacier category.
 We acknowledge the need for discussion and coordination within the scientific community to avoid double counting, but chose not to change the current separation in the RGI without consensus from both the glacier and ice-sheet research communities.

 **Kerguelen Islands (19-04)**